What is Dwell Time?

 This one’s actually pretty simple: publish better content.

 That’s obviously easier said than done, but increasing dwell time really is that simple.

 If you want users to stick around on your page, make sure you’re actually answering whatever search query brought them there in the first place.
 If the content seems relevant to them at first glance, they’ll be more likely to stay on your page and read through everything.

 Other than just producing high quality content, you can always enhance already-great content with elements like infographics, embedded videos, embedded audio, tools/quizzes, and so on.

 Basically, anything that captures a user’s attention and allows them to engage with your content can increase the dwell time of a page.

-Increase your revenue today
+Increase your revenue today and boost dwell time

 If you’re looking for marketing strategies that increase your site’s dwell time across the board, we’d love to help.